elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/integrations/dropbox-backup.md

 ####Step 4: Allow

 On successful login, you will find a confirmation message as following.
-Click on "Allow" to let your ERPNext account have access to your Dropbox account.
+Click on "Allow" to let your Revalue ERP account have access to your Dropbox account.

 <img class="screenshot" alt="Allow" src="/docs/assets/img/setup/integrations/dropbox-3.png">

-With this, a folder called "ERPNext" will be created in your Dropbox account, and database backup will start to auto-download in it.
+With this, a folder called "Revalue ERP" will be created in your Dropbox account, and database backup will start to auto-download in it.

 ##Open Source Users